bmacnaughton/string-generator/README.md

 gen('${=hex<2|5|9>}');// 2, 5, or 9 hex characters
 ```

-`generate` is a helper function that binds the `gen` method to the instance.
+`generate` is a helper that fetches the `gen` method bound to the instance.
 You
 could also use the object as it is:

 ```js